Best things to do in Phuket

 Why go?
 Simon Cabaret is renowned as one of the very best of its kind in the country, with extravagant sets and high-tech production backing faultlessly choreographed and opulently dressed performers.
 The recently opened Aphrodite Cabaret just outside Phuket Town is also well worth a look.

 What is it?
-Luxurious Thai massage and Ayurvedic therapies in a beautiful, tranquil setting high up in the hills.
+Somewhere to finally let your hair down and relax.
+You'll find the most exquisite luxe Thai massage and Ayurvedic therapies in a beautiful, tranquil setting.

 Why go?
 Sure, you can get brilliant massages for a few hundred baht on most streets in Phuket, but if you're looking for a divinely relaxing, more holistic experience in a gorgeous setting, head for this stunning spa just five minutes drive from Patong.
-Rejuvenating beauty treatments, aromatherapy and much more are on offer alongside standard Thai massage and a carefully considered wellness dining menu.
+With a vista of rolling hills, these rejuvenating beauty treatments, aromatherapy and much more are the perfect addition to your everyday life escape.
+Plus, you'll still find standard Thai massage on offer (for the traditionalists) and there's carefully considered wellness dining menu, too.
+Namaste, indeed.

 What is it?
 A small eco-minded distillery producing award-winning rum, offering tours and tastings.